I remember watching the 1987 cult

 west of Bradford with trepidation.
 It was a Saturday afternoon and someone was in

-the main front window.
-The occupants were probably friendly (sometimes they
+the front window.
+The occupants were probably friendly (sometimes they invite

-invite you in) but the estate wasn’t really.
-I’d passed the odd mattress in a
+you in) but the estate wasn’t really.
+I’d passed the odd mattress in a garden,

-garden, smashed booze bottles and bikes just lying abandoned the street.
-I got
+smashed booze bottles and bikes just lying abandoned the street.
+I got out and

-out and took some photos of the blue plaque.
-The house looks out across a large
+took some photos of the blue plaque.
+The house looks out across a large square

-square of grass to houses that look private and newer than Andrea’s.
-I had a
+of grass to houses that look private and newer than Andrea’s.
+I had a walk

-walk around the grass (on which stood blocks of flats in the seventies) and
+around the grass (on which stood blocks of flats in the seventies) and returned

-returned to the blue plaque.
-It must have been a tight squeeze in there -
+to the blue plaque.
+It must have been a tight squeeze in there - Andrea had

-Andrea had seven brothers and sisters to her parents who both worked in the
+seven brothers and sisters to her parents who both worked in the textile

 She was only fifteen when she began her first